Horses are expensive. There’s no way around that. And if you have a limited amount of money to spend each month, it’s going to be difficult.

 DIY horse care can be a great way to save money.
 Before you head to the tack shop, be sure to check out posts like this >> DIY Horse Care Recipes << to see what you can make at home for a fraction of the cost.

-You can also purchase the Starter’s Guide to DIY Horse Care that has great money saving ideas for natural supplements, pest control and cleaning your tack.
+You can also grab a copy of the Savvy Guide to DIY Horse Care that has great money saving ideas for natural supplements, pest control and cleaning your tack.

-If your horse needs medications or supplements for daily maintenance, don’t always buy the first product your vet or farrier recommends.
+If your horse needs specific feeds, medications or supplements for daily maintenance, don’t always buy the first product your vet or farrier recommends.

-Just like with human supplements, the brand name products are usually the most expensive, even when they are identical to the generic brand.
+Just like with human supplements, the brand name products are usually the most expensive, even when they’re identical to the generic brand.

 Do your research to find out what other options might be available.
 It could save you hundreds of dollars a year.